ufz/ogs/web/content/docs/tools/model-preparation/set-properties-in-polygonal-region/index.md

     -o hex_5x5x5_Region1-Layer1.vtu
 ```

-Here the elements with material ids 11 are displayed non-transparent.
+Here the elements with the material ID of 11 are displayed non-transparent.

 The final mesh containing 12 material groups is represented in the right figure
 and was created by the command